 Pro tip: One of the first ways to determine if a garment is eco-friendly is by touching it and rubbing your fingertips together.
 If it's made of natural fabrics, you'll find that a little bit of residue travels from the clothes onto your fingers.
 The next thing you should do is look at the label.
 Clothing companies are required to disclose the materials in their products, so look out for these safer, greener names.

-Tencel is a man-made fabric but it's harvested from the natural cellulose material found in wood pulp.
+Tencel is a man-made fabric harvested from the natural cellulose material found in wood pulp.
 Unlike rayon, though, it's produced using a closed-loop process that recycles water and solvents to make future garments.
 Depending on the chemicals it is treated with, Tencel is biodegradable.

 Modal is a semi-synthetic fiber made of pulp from beechwood trees.
-It, too, is produced in a closed-loop system that doesn't emit harmful by-products into the environment.
+It, too, is produced in a closed-loop system that emits fewer harmful byproducts into the environment.

-Cupro is a soft fabric derived from linter—the fibers that stick to the seeds of a cotton plant after it's been ginned.
-It has a similar weight and feel to silk and is colored with nontoxic dyes.
+Cupro is a lesser-known soft fabric derived from linter—the fibers that stick to the seeds of a cotton plant after it's been ginned.
+Once processed, this cotton waste has a similar feel to silk.